micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 for example, the `RMW_UXRCE_MAX_PUBLISHERS` sets the size of the `rcl_publisher_t`'s pool memory.
 It should be noted that the size of these memory pools restricts the maximum number of entities that a micro-ROS application could use.

-The figure below summarizes the relation between the `rcl` entities and the CMake flags, which the size of the memory pool associated with such entity.
+The figure below summarizes the relation between the `rcl` entities and the CMake flags, which set the size of the memory pool associated with such entities.

 ![](./imgs/micro_ros_memory.svg)

 Another important memory resource managed by the rmw-microxrcedds is the message history.
-The rmw-microxrcedds uses static-memory message queue in order to keep the subscription messages before the user read these.
+The rmw-microxrcedds uses a static-memory message queue where to to keep the subscription messages before the user reads them.
 The size of this message queue could be set by the `RMW_UXRCE_MAX_HISTORY`.

-It is worth noting that all the afore mentioned CMake flags shall be set in a `.meta` for each platform supported in [micro-ros-build](https://github.com/micro-ROS/micro-ros-build).
+It is worth noting that all the aforementioned CMake flags shall be set in a `.meta` for each platform supported in [micro-ros-build](https://github.com/micro-ROS/micro-ros-build).
-For example, the [ping-pong](https://micro-ros.github.io//docs/tutorials/core/first_application_linux/) the host [configuration file](https://github.com/micro-ROS/micro-ros-build/blob/dashing/micro_ros_setup/config/host/generic/client-host-colcon.meta) which can be optimized with the following modifications:
+For example, in the [ping-pong application](https://micro-ros.github.io//docs/tutorials/core/first_application_linux/) the host [configuration file](https://github.com/micro-ROS/micro-ros-build/blob/dashing/micro_ros_setup/config/host/generic/client-host-colcon.meta) can be optimized with the following modifications:

 ```
 {